allegro/blog/_posts/2021-11-08-oauth-rate-limiting.md

 tags: [tech, architecture, oauth, microservices]
 ---

 Every e-commerce platform needs some kind of central authorization system.
-In Allegro we use OAuth and have our own implementation that stays true to RFC.
+At [Allegro](https://allegro.tech/) we use OAuth and have our own implementation that stays true to the
-Since there are millions of users in Allegro, there are also a lot of requests that go through OAuth services.
-At some point there comes a need to have a better control over how much traffic we want to allow in a certain time window, while maintaining full effectiveness of the platform.
+[RFC](https://datatracker.ietf.org/doc/html/rfc6749).
+Allegro has millions of users.
+There are also a lot of requests that go through OAuth services.
+At some point there comes a need to have better control over how much traffic we want to allow in a certain time window, while maintaining full performance of the platform.
 Here is where the idea of rate-limiting comes in handy.

 ## Prologue

 According to OAuth RFC, to use OAuth you need to be a registered client.
-Some of the clients are very small external integrators (simple shops), while others are from a whole different league and can produce millions of requests per day (Allegro mobile and other large partner apps).
+Some clients are very small external integrators (simple shops), while others are in a different league and can produce millions of requests per day (Allegro mobile and other large partner apps).
 Every user can create their own OAuth client and use it to integrate with Developers API.
 Unfortunately, not all of them do that correctly as per RFC.

 Normally such clients are not a big issue, but in certain cases they can generate a lot of unwanted and unneeded traffic.
-This traffic includes, but is not limited to, creating big amounts of new access tokens, that are then thrown away instead of being reused.
+This traffic includes, but is not limited to, creating huge numbers of new access tokens that are then thrown away instead of being reused.

-According to RFC, the access tokens generated with most of the grant types (e.g. authorization code grant) should be reused up until their expiration period.
+According to the RFC, the access tokens generated with most grant types (e.g. authorization code grant) should be reused up until their expiration period.
-When they expire, the provided refresh token should be used to receive a new access token via refresh token grant.
+When they expire, the provided [refresh token](https://datatracker.ietf.org/doc/html/rfc6749#section-1.5) should be used to receive a new access token via refresh token grant.

-Some of the clients rarely refresh tokens or even don't reuse them at all.
-This causes a lot of unnecessary traffic (often in a form of sudden spikes) that can lead to potential issues on both sides.
+Some of the clients rarely refresh tokens or even don’t reuse them at all.
+This causes a lot of unnecessary traffic (often in the form of sudden spikes) that can lead to potential issues on both sides.
 We had pretty good monitoring of this issue, but we needed better tools to deal with that problem as well as to educate the clients to make proper use of OAuth.

 ## Planning the solution

 Before tackling the problem directly we needed a little more information and careful planning.
 Firstly, we wanted to make sure that our solution would solve the problem.
 Secondly, blocking too many clients could end up in disaster.
-To be certain that our solution is error-free, we started by making sure that we know what we want to achieve.
+To be certain that our solution was error-free, we started by making sure that we knew what we want to achieve.
+Here are the properties we expected from our solution:

 - It cannot block trusted clients such as Allegro apps.
 - It should not negatively affect performance.